Alfredo Bifulco: Padova

 On 29 September 2020, he moved to Serie C club Padova on a permanent basis and signed a three-year contract.
-On 4 October, Bifulco made his league debut for Padova as a substitute replacig Ronaldo for the last 5 minutes of a 1–1 away draw against Fano.
+On 4 October, Bifulco made his league debut for Padova as a substitute replacing Ronaldo for the last 5 minutes of a 1–1 away draw against Fano.
 Three days later, on 7 October, he played his first match as a starter and he also scored his first goal for Padova in the 36th minute of a 3–1 home win over Mantova, he was replaced by Enej Jelenič in the 61st minute.
 Four more days later, on 11 October, he scored his second goal for the club in the second minute of a 1–0 away win over Fermana.
 He became Padova's first-choice early in the season.
 On 15 November he scored his third goal for Padova in the 20th minute of a 3–0 home win over Matelica.